adolgert/Quarton.jl/docs/src/definition.md

 This is an overview of the kinds of queueing models this Julia package can support.

+## Goals

+ * Compose a queueing model with other models.
+For instance, the token of a Petri net might become a job in the queueing model.
+Or a Markov model state could produce a job.

 ## Defining a Set of Random Variables

 A queueing model is a set of random variables: